 3. Working Ergonomics

 It is also important that you get up every hour or so (set an alarm for it) and stretch.
 Stretch your arms, legs, your back – get the energy flowing and prevent your muscles from getting stiff and painful.
+Also make sure you get up and go for a walk every now and then.
+This is not only important for your physical health but it will also help you to focus again once you are back at work.

 4. Make a Plan

 All those tips only work when you implement them.
 So make a plan.
 Schedule your daily exercises and stick to them.
-Prepare your food for the week in advance or at least make a
+Prepare your food for the week in advance or at least make a plan what you are going to eat when and buy the ingredients.
+This will help you resist temptations.

 Staying Fit as a Digital Nomad: You’ve Got This